AviatrixSystems/Docs/HowTos/transit_segmentation_workflow.rst

 -----------------------------------------------------------------------------------------------------------------------

-This section is to build the network segmentation by associating a Spoke.
+This section is used to build the network segmentation by associating a Spoke.

-1. Associate Aviatrix Spoke/Edge to the domain.
+1. On the **MULTI-CLOUD TRANSIT > Segmentation> Build** page, associate an Aviatrix Spoke/Edge gateway to the domain.

 ==========================================      ==========
 **Setting**                                     **Value**
 ==========================================      ==========
-Aviatrix Transit Gateway Name                   The name of the Aviatrix Transit Gateway Security Domain Name                            The name of the Security Domain Attachment Name                                 The name of a Spoke or edge connection to associate to the domain
+Aviatrix Transit Gateway Name                   The name of the Aviatrix Transit Gateway Network Domain Name                             The name of the network domain Attachment Name                                 The name of a Spoke or edge connection to associate to the domain
 ==========================================      ==========